fwbrandao/projects_dashboard/README.md

-React app for Data Science projects.
+React app for Projects Dashboard.

+This a work in progress dashboard to host some of my Data Science projects.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).